-Inspired by the California original and opened in Orlando in 1990 (when the city assumed it would become "Hollywood East"), Universal Studios celebrates the movies.
-The park is a jumble of areas and attractions.
-But the same is true of back-lot sets at a film studio.
-Suspend any disbelief you might have, and just enjoy the motion-picture magic.
+Inspired by the California original and opened in Orlando in 1990 (when the city assumed it would become "Hollywood East"), Universal Studios was meant to celebrate the movies.
+Like the back-lot sets at a film studio, the park is a jumble of areas and attractions that can make navigating a challenge, but the payoff is the opportunity to immerse yourself in this highly creative take on motion picture magic.

-At Production Central large soundstages house attractions based on TV programs and films like Shrek, Despicable Me, and Twister.
-Because it’s right near the entrance it can be the park's most crowded area.
+The first area past the entrance is Production Central, where large soundstages house attractions based on TV programs and films like Shrek, Despicable Me, and The Transformers.
+Because it’s right near the entrance, it can be the park's most crowded area.

 Past Production Central is New York.
 Nearly every studio has its own Big Apple sets, and Universal is no exception.
 A cleverly constructed collection of sparkling public buildings, well-worn neighborhoods, and back alleys is the next-best thing to Manhattan itself (but not even NYC has Revenge of the Mummy or a Jimmy Fallon virtual reality ride).

 Subtle changes in architecture and design tell you you're entering San Francisco, home of the new-in-2018 attraction Fast & Furious: Supercharged.
 A nice spot to pause for a bite, the area offers places for burgers, pastries, and candy, as well as table-service meals at the waterfront Lombard's Seafood Grille.

 You’ll next reach the land adored by wizards and muggles alike—the Wizarding World of Harry Potter: Diagon Alley.
 What the books describe and what filmmakers created, Universal has replicated in great detail, immersing you in this fantastic world.